Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 "Hello again, Sister," he finally said, gently.
 "How are you feeling?"

-"I...I wanted to say thank you, Great Father.
-For...for rescuing me...us, I mean, and for...for seeing justice done."
+"I...
+I wanted to say thank you, Great Father.
+For... for rescuing me... us, I mean, and for... for seeing justice done."
 It sounded lame, to her own ears, as she said it.

 "I did as **you** asked, Sister," the Great Father said.
-He sounded almost...sad, but the faded scent of remembered rage still clung to him.
+He sounded almost... sad, but the faded scent of remembered rage still clung to him.

 "You did.
-I...you were right.
+I... you were right.
 I shouldn't have watched.
 I felt like I needed to, though.
 He was punished because I told you what he did, so maybe I'm responsible, and..."
 Abruptly, she was swallowed up in a massive wall of furred chest and hulking arms, and found herself keening into it, as he stood, simply